ahrefs/ocannl/README.md

 For more details, see [CHANGES](CHANGES.md).

+* 0.5: stream-to-stream synchronization at the buffer level.
+  * Support for CUDA events, and `Condition`-based events for CPU backends.
+  * Overhaul of the backend interfaces, both user-facing but especially internal: full code sharing.
+  * Automatic stream-to-stream synchronization on a per-tensor-node basis.
 * **0.4.1 Half precision, mixed precision, CUDA virtual devices** (virtual devices renamed to streams in 0.4.2)
   * Half precision.
 Maybe improvements for mixed-precision computations.
   * Resolve remaining issues with the new scheduler.